Call for Papers

 Jan Fransoo is Professor of Operations Management and Logistics at Kuehne Logistics University in Hamburg, Germany.
 He studies operations and supply chain management in the retail, manufacturing and transport industries.
 He has published in all five of the FT50 journals of his field and serves as Associate Editor of Production and Operations Management and Operations Research.
 He served as Associate Editor of JOM from 2004 until 2008 and edited a special issue in 2006.
 He has published across a wide range of methodologies, including analytical modelling, optimization, econometric analysis, case studies, and system dynamics.
 In November 2020, he will join Tilburg University’s School of Economics and Management.

-Spyros Angelopoulos is an Assistant Professor of Information Management at the Tilburg School of Economics and Management, at Tilburg University in the Netherlands.
+Spyros Angelopoulos is an Associate Professor at Durham University Business School, in the UK.
 His research focuses on the behavior of users on online platforms, the adaptation of organizations during digital transformation endeavors, and on security and privacy issues of users on online platforms.
 He was selected as 2019-2020 ‘Cloud Faculty Expert’ by Google for his commitment to leading transformation in cloud computing education and research.

 Elliot Bendoly is the Fisher College of Business Distinguished Professor in the Management Sciences, at the Ohio State University, and Operations Management Distinguished Scholar at the Academy of Management.
 He has been the Associate Dean for Fisher’s Undergraduate program and the Caldwell Research Fellow at Emory University.
 He serves as Senior Editor at the Production and Operations Management journal (Behavioral Operations and Management of Technology departments) and Associate Editor for JOM.
 His own publications in POM, JOM, Management Science, Information Systems Research, MIS Quarterly, and Journal of Applied Psychology, represent no less than 27 published academic articles, with 32 additional articles appearing in other peer reviewed outlets.
 He has authored Excel Basics to Black Belt, Strategic ERP Extension and Use, Handbook of Research in Enterprise Systems, Handbook of Behavioral Operations Management, and Visual Analytics for Management.